Ra1n60w/Auto-Explode-TNT/README.md

-This is a datapack for Minecraft and it works in Minecraft 1.20.x (After 23w18a).
+This is a datapack for Minecraft.

 It can make TNTs you places lit automatically.